 Patent and licensing costs are expensed as incurred because their realization is uncertain.
-These costs are classified as research and development expenses in the accompanying consolidated statement of operations and comprehensive loss.

 Embedded derivatives

 The Company reviews the terms of convertible loan notes and other financing arrangements to determine whether there are embedded derivative instruments, including embedded conversion options that are required to be bifurcated and accounted for separately as a derivative financial instrument.